nicolevanderhoeven/blog/content/affiliates.md

 - [Napkin.one](https://napkin.one/?via=nicole), for AI-driven tagging of highlights from Readwise
 - [Prolific Researcher Mentorship](https://gumroad.com/a/152944339/xafyw), a five-week program about applying PKM by my friend Bianca Pereira
 - [Snipd](https://link.snipd.com/Cx7S/nicole), a podcast mobile app with cool AI features and Readwise integration
+- [Napkin](https://napkin.one/?via=nicole), an AI-powered tool for tagging and linking your thoughts or highlights from Readwise

 ## Learning and Professional Development